Persian mythology: The third quarter

-The fourth three thousand years: The third three thousand years ends in the middle of the era of Kay Lohrasp.
+The fourth quarter

 The most important feature of this period is the emergence of Zoroaster.
 This period is the period of religious revelation.
-Ahura Mazda reveals the secrets of religion to Zoroaster, and he declares himself a prophet of Zoroastrianism religion and his mission.
-Mazdaism is a religion that has Ahura Mazda at the head of their gods, and in other words, it is Zoroastrian religion.
+Ahura Mazda reveals the secrets of religion to Zoroaster, and declares himself a prophet of Zoroastrianism and reveals his mission.
+Mazdaism is a religion that has Ahura Mazda at the head of their god.
 After Zoroaster's death, Oshidar, Oshidar Mah and Saoshyant take over the leadership of Behdinan.
-Sushyant period is the period of evolution of Urmazdi creatures, and all divans from the generation of bipeds and quadrupeds are destroyed.
+The Sushyant period is the period of evolution of the Urmazdi creatures, and all divans from the generation of bipeds and quadrupeds are destroyed.
 Sushyant has the task of raising the dead.
 Each of these dead people pass through the Chinvat Bridge.